vast-engineering/s3select/README.md

                         Maximum number of results to return -v, --verbose         Be more verbose
-  -c, --count           Only count records without printing them to stdout -o OUTPUT_FIELDS, --output_fields OUTPUT_FIELDS
+  -c, --count           Only count records without printing them to stdout -H, --with_filename   Output s3 path of a filename that contained the match -o OUTPUT_FIELDS, --output_fields OUTPUT_FIELDS
                         What fields or columns to output -t THREAD_COUNT, --thread_count THREAD_COUNT